wmo-im/wis2box/docs/source/user/setup.rst

 The first step is to add your collection to the wis2box API, using the discovery metadata file you created above.

-For example to add the data-collection defined in ``metadata/discovery/metadata-synop.yml`` in the directory you specified for your configuration files:
+For example to add the data collection defined in ``metadata/discovery/metadata-synop.yml`` in the directory you specified for your configuration files:

 .. code-block:: bash

    wis2box data add-collection /data/wis2box/metadata/discovery/metadata-synop.yml
 .. note::

-   If you see an error like ``ValueError: No plugins for XXX defined in data mappings``, exit the wis2box-container and edit the ``data-mappings.yml`` file
+   If you see an error like ``ValueError: No plugins for XXX defined in data mappings``, exit the wis2box-management container and edit the ``data-mappings.yml`` file in your wis2box configuration directory.
-    in your wis2box-configuration-directory.

 You can view the collection you just added, by re-visiting ``/oapi/collections`` in a web browser.